 Richmond provides a range of evidence-based sexual health services.
-In addition to the services listed in Priority 1, the following services are also provided:
+In addition to the services listed previously in this document, the following is also provided:

 Dedicated clinics for young people, offering contraception and STI testing.

 Feedback from consultation has been summarised under the most appropriate priority.
 However, there may be a crossover with other priorities.